Using Basic authentication with Outlook for iOS and Android

-Note that this article is about using the app in an Exchange 2013 environment.
+Note that this article is about using the app in an Exchange 2016 or Exchange 2019 environment.
 For more information about using hybrid Modern Authentication for on-premises mailboxes with the app, see Using hybrid Modern Authentication with Outlook for iOS and Android.
 For information about using the app with Exchange Online, see Outlook for iOS and Android in Exchange Online.

 Outlook for iOS and Android architecture

 Outlook for iOS and Android consists of a front-end app that is installed on mobile devices and a secure and scalable cloud service on the back end, known as the Outlook service.
 Processing information in the Outlook service enables advanced features and capabilities that enhance the Outlook experience, as well as improved performance and stability.
 This architecture relies on the Outlook service for intensive processing, minimizing the resources required from users' devices.

 Examples of what the Outlook service provides for users include:

 The ability to forward and send large files without first downloading them to a mobile device.